-In present-day Budapest, if you find yourself in a place where a live gypsy band performs music, chances are that you've been sucked into a tourist trap.
-Overpriced downtown restaurants tend to hire gypsy musicians to fabricate “Hungarian vibes” for unsuspecting tourists.
-The reality is that except for the occasional wedding parties when such old-school songs may be performed, most locals, especially those below 50, are seldom exposed to this genre of music.
+If you find yourself in a place with live gypsy music, chances are that you've been sucked into a tourist trap — overpriced downtown restaurants tend to hire gypsy bands to fabricate “Hungarian vibes” for unsuspecting tourists.
+The reality is that few Hungarian people, especially those below 50, are exposed to or familiar with such songs.

 But if you’re curious to listen to a gypsy band in a less formulaic setting, head to Giero, a tiny, below-ground bar tucked away on a District 6 backstreet.
 Giero opened in 1990 and it's named after the late father of Gizi, the loquacious, big-hearted, ever-present proprietor.
 Don’t let the neglected interior hold you back — and watch your head as you descend the stairs leading inside — and you might be in for a special experience.
 The band usually starts at 10 p.m., performing both local classics and international evergreens.
 There's wallet-friendly beers, pálinka, and Unicum to lift the mood; be sure to buy a round for the band members, too.
 Note that there's no live music on Sundays.